Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: The time discretization method

 and $a_{21}$ is such that

+Indeed, since $\mathbf{b} = \tilde{\mathbf{b}}$, only two order and coupling conditions~\eqref{eq:coupling_conditions} apply, and we are therefore left with four free parameters.

 A minimal requirement for the implicit method is to be \texttt{A}-stable.
-A Runge-Kutta method is called \texttt{A}-stable if $\left|R(z)\right| \le 1$ for $Re(z) \le 0$ \cite{kennedy:2016}, where $R(z)$ denotes the stability function.
-For ESDIRK methods the stability function can be written as \cite{boscarino:2007, kennedy:2016}
+A Runge--Kutta method is called \texttt{A}-stable if $\left|R(z)\right| \le 1$ for $Re(z) \le 0$~\cite{kennedy:2016}, where $R(z)$ denotes the stability function. or ESDIRK methods the stability function can be written as~\cite{boscarino:2007, hairer:1996, kennedy:2016}